makampos/makampos/README.md

 :goat: Salutations from your friendly neighborhood tech enthusiast and engineer, hailing from vibrant Brazil! 🇧🇷

 ## 🚀 About Me
-- 💻 I’m currently helping to build Era, where people can get the most out of their money and achieve financial freedom.
+- 💻 I’m currently collorating to build Era, where people can get the most out of their money and achieve financial freedom.
-- 🌱 I'm diving into the subject of Event-driven architecture and systems.
+- 🌱 I'm diving into the subject of Event-driven architecture and Microsoft Orleans.
 - 👯 I’m interested in collaborating on projects that make a positive impact on people's lives.
 - 💬 Ask me about any of the technologies or tools I've used in the past or am currently using.
 I'm always open to discussing, learning, and helping others.
 - 📫 You can reach me at matheus.campos@edu.unifil.br